Xbox Series X games: every exclusive and cross-platform game announced so far

 Scorn

-Oh, this trailer was disconcerting.
+Oh boy, this trailer was disconcerting.
 Scorn appears to take place in a grim, gray, and bloody world, with mysterious stone statues and intestine-lookalike worms combining for... something.
-We got some serious Alien / Prometheus vibes – and know it's a first-person horro game – but will update you as we find out more about the title.
+We got some serious Alien / Prometheus vibes – fitting, given the clear influence from Alien designer H.R.
+Giger – and know it's a first-person horror game, set in "a nightmarish universe of odd forms and somber tapestry".

+It's said to be an Xbox Series X exclusive, though it also appears to have a Steam page, so we imagine it will be a timed exclusivity window.

 Xbox Series X Optimised?
 Yes.